videlalvaro/videlalvaro.github.io/_posts/2015-12-04-learning-about-distributed-systems.md

 [happened before](https://en.wikipedia.org/wiki/Happened-before)
 order, but when we have a series of distributed processes, exchanging messages, accessing resources concurrently, and so on, how can we tell which process event happened before?
-To be able to answer these kind of questions, processes would need to share a synchronised clock, and know exactly how long it takes for electrons to move around the network; for CPUs to schedule tasks, and so on.
+To be able to answer these kinds of questions, processes would need to share a synchronised clock, and know exactly how long it takes for electrons to move around the network; for CPUs to schedule tasks, and so on.
 Clearly this is not